craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 <img src="/assets/images/contributing/landing_page_screenshots/contact_support.png" width=400>

 The `contact_support` content block is a pre-defined set of information that takes no parameters.
 Once you add it to your config file, it will populate with information about getting in touch with Nexmo for support.
-To add it to your config file, you must only reference it:
+To add it to your config file, just reference it:

 ```yaml